VedantR3907/Interactive-python-games-with-interface/README.md

 # Interactive Python Games

-This project includes a collection of games that utilize User and computer to enhance the gaming experience.
+This project includes a collection of games that utilize User and computer to enhance the gaming experiences.

 ## Images